-FASD refers to a range of conditions caused by prenatal alcohol consumption during pregnancy.
+FASD refers to a range of conditions caused by exposure to alcohol before birth.
 FASD is a permanent and life-long neurodevelopmental disability and often results in cognitive, physical and behavioural issues.

 FASD is primarily a hidden disability.
-Most people have no characteristic facial features even when there are neurodevelopmental impairments.
+Most people have no characteristic facial features, even when the brain is profoundly affected.